 SE 504

-Proving Correctness of an Assignment
+Proving the Correctness of an Assignment

-The Hoare Triple law for assignment says
+The Hoare Triple law for the assignment command says

-{P} x:=E {Q} ≡ [P ⇒ Q(x := E)]
+{P} x:=E {Q} ≡ [P ⟹ Q(x := E) ∧ def.E]

 Example: Prove {P1 ∧ P2} x, y := x*x, y div 2 {P1}, where